guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/index.md

     * High density (HD) Kubernetes: multiple Kubernetes clusters on a single DC/OS node
     * Dynamic scaling of Kubernetes clusters: just reconfigure and watch them scale

+<p class="message-important"><strong>IMPORTANT: </strong>This tutorial assumes you have access to a production DC/OS Enterprise cluster.
+If you do not have DC/OS Enterprise but would still like to see what Kubernetes can do, please visit the [Quick Start Guides](/services/kubernetes/__VERSION__/quickstart/) which takes you through installing the open source version of DC/OS and installing Kubernetes together.</p>

-# Next Step: Installing and Using Kubernetes on DC/OS
+# First Section: Installing and Using Kubernetes on DC/OS

 In the [first part of the tutorial](/services/kubernetes/test/getting-started/provision-install/), you will set up your cluster for a successful installation of DC/OS Kubernetes, install the Mesosphere Kubernetes Engine (MKE), and finally create a pair of high density Kubernetes clusters using the DC/OS Kubernetes CLI.